nasheomirro/react-polymorphed/README.md

 <details>
 <summary><strong>VSCode Autocomplete only suggests the default element</strong></summary>

-it might help if you wrap your string around an `{}` block, it could show the full list of suggestions, doesn't fully work though.
+It might help if you wrap your string around an `{}` block, it could show the full list of suggestions, doesn't fully work though.

 </details>